Currently not accepting new applications for LPs or Graf Interns

-As a member of the Illinois Leadership Center (ILC) team, Leadership Paraprofessionals (LP) work in peer-led teams to provide support for ILC’s programs and services.
-LP’s are interviewed and selected for one ILC team: Customer Service, Marketing, Programming, Leadership Education, Assessment and Research.
+As a student employee of the Illinois Leadership® Center (ILC), Leadership Paraprofessionals (LP) work in peer-led teams to provide support for the ILC’s programs and services.
+LPs are interviewed and selected for one of the following ILC work teams:

-Expectations: All LP’s are expected to attend mandatory orientations & trainings, serve as a positive representative for the ILC, and conduct themselves with professionalism.
-Ideal candidates will have the ability to work in a team environment, demonstrate interest & enthusiasm for leadership education, exhibit a strong work ethic, and possess the necessary skills for the success on their assigned team.
+Expectations: All LPs are expected to attend mandatory orientations & trainings, serve as a positive representative for the ILC, and conduct themselves with professionalism.
+Ideal candidates will have the ability to work in a team environment, demonstrate interest & enthusiasm for leadership education, exhibit a strong work ethic, and possess the necessary skills for the success of their assigned team.

-Hours: Leadership Paraprofessionals work hours vary between 5-10 hours/week based on employee availability, team needs, and special projects.
+Hours: LPs work hours vary between 5-10 hours/week based on employee availability, team needs, and special projects.

 - Enhance personal communication skills (oral, written, and listening)

 - Demonstrate effective teamwork and collaboration skills

 - Develop leadership skills and competencies